English

 Early Reading

 The teaching of early reading is delivered daily through the synthetic phonics programme (SSP), Little Wandle which begins in the Early Years Foundation Stage and continues throughout Year 1.
 If any child requires further support beyond Year 1, we continue to follow the Little Wandle Rapid Catch Up programme.
 We have chosen this scheme as it built upon Letters and Sounds which we used previously; is fully sequenced and aligned to the National Curriculum; and contains a comprehensive suite of CPD videos to support teaching and learning across the school.
-In 2022, after our first year delivering this scheme, every child passed the phonics screener with nobody scoring less than 36/40.
+We are incredibly proud of our Phonics Screening pass rates for the past four years, achieving significantly higher than the National Average.

 Reading in Year 2